luizbgomide/EclipsePhase2e-ptbr/src/08/01-fear-and-paranoia.md

 Nothing here is new to Firewall, of course.
 We have brilliant, dedicated, and genuinely good people thinking hard about this stuff all day.
 But what does it amount to?
 You take orders from your proxy, but do you know who your proxy is talking to?
 Have you met your proxy in person?
 What does “in person” even mean anymore?
 When you get called up to investigate some remote mining facility on Triton, how confident are you that you’re really going on Firewall business and not because a rival mining corp spoofed their handshake protocols and duped you into wiping out a competitor?
 What if Firewall has been compromised at its highest levels?
 What if it’s _always_ been serving another end?
 What would you do about it?
 What _could_ you do about it?

 Paranoid yet?
 Good.
 Keep that close.
 Use it.
-You'll need it.
+You’ll need it.